-NOTE: The consequences may vary with the seriousness of the infraction and the behavior pattern of the individual student.
+NOTE: The consequences may vary based on the severity of the infraction and the behavior pattern of the individual student.

 NOTE: Students who accumulate multiple ISS/OSS will be subject to administrative review of discipline records.
-Such a review may result in the loss of student privileges such as dances, Prom, trips, and various other school-sponsored events.
+Such a review may result in the loss of student privileges such as dances, prom, trips, and various other school-sponsored events.